Wednesday, October 6, 2010

 There seems to be a regress that is polarizing the beliefs of the religious and non-religious.
 It is a symptom of the dangerous assumption that the different ideas that comprise a religion can be upheld or rejected together.
 When a religion is criticized, the critic frequently addresses problems that do not speak to the values held by a believer who has been touched by the faith.

-I, for one, am disgusted by the idea of hell.
-Why should I respect a religion that condemns me to an eternity of unimaginable torture?
-And for what--my refusal to profess allegiance?
+I, for instance, am disgusted by idea of hell.
+Why should I respect an idea that condemns me to an eternity of unimaginable torture?
+And for what--my refusal to profess allegiance to a religion?
 The two are caused by each other!
-The point is that none of them do a whole lot to convince the other side.
+The point is that neither points of view do a whole lot to convince the other side.
 But why should they?
-What does a Christian care if I don't find a particular idea rational or even ethical?
-When someone has an emotional connection to something, that connection can often withstand a remarkable amount of logic.
-It doesn't hurt if it is supported by a strength in numbers.
+Why should a Christian care if I don't find one of their minor claims rational or even ethical?
+When someone has an emotional connection to an idea suggested by a specific religion, that connection can often withstand a remarkable amount of logic because it seems to transcend verbal explanations.
+It doesn't hurt if that religion is supported by a strength in numbers or a family tradition.
 What we see again are sentiments that reject one another without addressing each other.

 The result of such a disparity is division.
 The believer comes across to the critic as unreasonable, illogical, and stubborn.
-At this point, he or she can do one of two things.
-One is to attempt to combat the logic that they see as a threat.
-The believer invents fallacious arguments and become exactly what their opponents scorn, thereby fueling the endless cycle of frustration.
-The second option is to passively reject nonbelievers as well as debate itself as spiritually lacking.
+At this point, he or she has two options.
+The first one is to attempt to combat the logic that the believer sees as a threat.
+The believer may invent fallacious arguments to do so and become exactly what their opponents scorn, thereby fueling the endless cycle of frustration.
+The second option is to passively reject nonbelievers as well as the debate itself as spiritually lacking.
 Besides the resultant misunderstanding and condescension, the danger in this lies in the possibility of associating their emotions with the intolerance and absurdities that the rest of the religion entails.
-They may end up taking on these intolerant and absurd opinions and mindsets, which again polarizes the two sides.
-If they do not, then they may become disillusioned and leave the religion, haplessly leaving them without a creed.
+This person may end up taking on these intolerant and absurd opinions and mindsets, which again polarizes the two sides.
+If not, then he or she may become disillusioned and leave the religion and be haplessly left without a creed.
 As it so happens, this is yet another scenario that can be caused by the unfortunate nominal association between that religion's different and potentially incompatible aspects.

 Tuesday, May 6, 2008

-Rather, spiritual agnosticism claims that God's existence is irrelevent to life on earth, for even if there is a Supreme Being, it would not demand belief in its existence.
-Spiritual agnosticism condemns the "believe-or-burn" attitudes of conservative religious ideologies that demand belief in God in order to reach eternal peace.
+Rather, this philosophy claims that God's existence is irrelevent to life on earth, for even if there is a Supreme Being, it would not demand belief in its existence.
+Spiritual agnosticism condemns the "believe-or-burn" attitudes of religious ideologies that demand belief in God in order to reach peace.

-Morality, by definition, is inate in all human beings.
-It can be repressed or accepted by the individual, but it is inate.
-Not surprisingly, the ethics of every single major religion are built on similar moral values, i.e. not killing, stealing, lying, etc. Rather than following the ethics of religion out of a fear of God, spiritual agnostics follow the same moral values for the purpose of reaping, giving, and sharing the rewards in this life time.
+Morality, by definition, is innate in all human beings.
+It can be repressed or accepted by the individual, but it is innate.
+Not surprisingly, the tenets of every single major religion are built on similar moral values, i.e. not killing, stealing, lying, etc. Rather than following the tenets of religion out of a fear of God, spiritual agnostics follow the same moral values for the purpose of reaping, giving, and sharing the rewards in this life time.

 It should be noted that even if there is a God, there would be no way to tell which religious belief in divinity God would favor.
-Spiritual agnosticism shows that if there is a God, then he would favor those who truly follow the basic moral values that the religions of the world (as well as the conscience of the mind) agree on, no matter what religion, if any, those individuals choose to follow.
-This concept by and large allows for the sheer inclusivity of spiritual agnosticism as well as its accpeptance, whether concious or unconcious, by those who already have a liberal and/or loose allegience to a religion.
+Spiritual agnosticism shows that if there is a God, then it would favor those who truly follow the basic moral values that the religions of the world (as well as the conscience of the mind) agree on, no matter what religion, if any, those individuals choose to follow.
+This concept by and large allows for the sheer inclusivity of spiritual agnosticism as well as its acceptance by those who already have a loose allegience to a religion.

 Tuesday, December 25, 2007